Easy HTTP (POST) communication with UnityWebRequest

 The process itself was quite simple.

-Generate UnityWebRequest in POST format and set request parameters in json format.
+Create a UnityWebRequest in POST format and set the request parameters in JSON format.

-One thing to note is that parameters cannot be passed as strings, so you should convert them to byte arrays.
+One thing to note is that the parameter cannot be passed as a string, so you will need to convert it to a byte array

-// Convert request object to JSON (byte array) string reqJson = JsonUtility.ToJson(request); byte[] postData = System.Text.Encoding.UTF8.GetBytes(reqJson);
+// Convert the request object to JSON (byte array) string reqJson = JsonUtility.ToJson(request); byte[] postData = System.Text.Encoding.UTF8.GetBytes(reqJson);

 // API communication (wait for completion) yield return req.SendWebRequest();

-The communication result was determined to be successful because isNetworkError and isHttpError are both false.
+The communication result is determined to be successful if both isNetworkError and isHttpError are false.

-An image of creating an API class that defines requests and responses for each API using the communication processing described above as a base class.
+The idea is to create an API class that defines the requests and responses for each API, using the communication process described above as a base class.

-Create request and response structures with Serializable attributes and define parameters.
+Create a structure for the request and response with the Serializable attribute and define the parameters.

 How to use

-private Api.SampleB apiB; private Web.ApiBase.Result result; private void Start() { // Communication class generation apiB = new Api.SampleB(); // API communication sendApiB(); }
+private Api.SampleB apiB; private Web.ApiBase.Result result; private void Start() { // Create a class for communication apiB = new Api.SampleB(); // API communication sendApiB(); }

-After specifying the API name, set the values to be passed to the request structure.
+After specifying the API name, set the value to be passed to the request structure.
+The value

-It is serialized into JSON format in the method Send() and communicated via HTTP (POST) using UnityWebRequest.
+is serialized to JSON format within the Send() method and communicated via HTTP (POST) using UnityWebRequest.

-Receive the communication completion in the callback and deserialize it to the response structure.
+The communication completion is received via a callback and deserialized into the response structure.

-Originally, I would write processing according to the content of the response, but since this is a sample, I just output it to the console.
+Normally, you would write processing based on the response content, but since this is a sample, it is simply output to the console.

 summary

-In this way, I was able to write HTTP communication processing quite simply.
+In this way, I was able to write a fairly simple HTTP communication process.

-Since it is a communication process, it will not work without a server-side implementation, but I will upload the sample code on GitHub just in case.
+Since it is a communication process, it will not work without a server-side implementation, but I have uploaded the sample code to GitHub.

-Since the base class of the sample does not inherit MonoBehaviour, coroutines could not be used as is.
+The base class of the sample does not inherit MonoBehaviour, so coroutines could not be used as is.

 Using coroutines in classes that do not inherit MonoBehavior